-Students must complete all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 122 semester hours, including two writing intensive courses (W), foreign language and exercise science.
+Students must complete all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 120 semester hours, including a foreign language.
 Students must have an overall GPA of 2.0 or better in courses used to satisfy the major requirements.
 Applicants to the literature program with 45 or more credits must have 2.0 cumulative GPA and 2.0 in major courses.
 Seniors with 3.0 overall GPA and 3.0 GPA in the major can take graduate courses for 400-level credit.
-Required Courses:

-ENG 130W English Seminar

-ENG 209 American Literature to 1865

-ENG 210 American Literature from 1865

-ENG 211 English Literature to 1798

-ENG 212 English Literature from 1798

-ENG 213 Classics of Western Literature

-ENG 307W Shakespeare I or ENG 308W Shakespeare II

-ENG 315 Critical Theory

-ENG 470 Senior Seminar

-One 200-level literature course

-Three 300-level literature courses

-Three 400-level literature courses

-Note: ENG 429 Children's Literature and ENG 430 Literature for Adolescents may not be used toward the English major.

-Course Restrictions

-For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.

-DEGREE PROGRAMS IN AMERICAN STUDIES

-Bachelor of Arts: American Studies

-Bachelor of Science: American Studies-Elementary Certification

-BACHELOR OF ARTS IN AMERICAN STUDIES (B.A.)
+Required Courses: ENG 130W English Seminar ENG 209 American Literature to 1865 ENG 210 American Literature from 1865 ENG 211 English Literature to 1798 ENG 212 English Literature from 1798 ENG 213 Classics of Western Literature ENG 307W Shakespeare I or ENG 308W Shakespeare II ENG 315 Critical Theory ENG 470 Senior Seminar One 200-level literature course Three 300-level literature courses Three 400-level literature courses Note: ENG 429 Children's Literature and ENG 430 Literature for Adolescents may not be used toward the English major.
+Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+DEGREE PROGRAMS IN AMERICAN STUDIES Bachelor of Arts: American Studies BACHELOR OF ARTS IN AMERICAN STUDIES (B.A.)
 This degree provides students with knowledge of the diverse ethnic societies which together comprise the United States of America.
 Students will graduate with a strong knowledge of America's history, its people and its diverse cultures.
+Learning Outcomes: At the successful completion of the program, students will be able to - 1.
+Demonstrate familiarity with a wide range of significant American texts; - 2.
+Read, interpret, and analyze American literary, historical, cultural, and critical texts with rigor and depth in their appropriate contexts; - 3.
+Conduct valid research into both primary and secondary sources on American topics related to authors, texts, and associated issues; - 4.
+Develop viable, original arguments about American authors, texts, and related issues via primary and secondary sources; - 5.
+Create and present viable, original arguments clearly and effectively in polished prose, using field-appropriate documentation.
 Requirements: